toyg/slf4j-jcdp/README.md

 The custom maven repository is necessary because the version of JCDP we rely on is a (hopefully temporary) fork.

+If you want to stick to mainline jcdp (i.e. only log to terminal), you can manually build the JCDP-2.0-compatible branch.

 # Configuration

 Debug level can be set with `jcdp.level`, using one of the acceptable SLF4J levels